kwrooijen/gungnir/README.md

 ### Plug & Play setup

 The Clojure community tends to lean towards the "pick the libraries that you need" method rather than using a "framework" when building an application.
-Which can make it challenging for new users.
+This can make it challenging for new users.
 Once you're familiar with the Clojure ecosystem you'll know which libraries you prefer and create your own setup.
 And that's exactly what I've done.